Erich-Kirsten/Stock-Tracker-Flutter-repo/README.md

 A Flutter app for real-time financial news, market data, and trading watchlists.
 Includes Firebase authentication (Email & Google Sign-In) and Firestore integration.
+Make sure to input your own API key in the respected places/files

 ---